Cardrona, New Zealand

 Cardrona is a locality in the Cardrona Valley in New Zealand, with the nearby skifield of Cardrona Alpine Resort and Mount Cardrona also using the same name.
 Established as a gold rush township in the 1860s on the banks of the small river of the same name, it is known for its distinctive hotel of gold rush vintage which is on the opposite side of the river to the original township of which few buildings remain.
 It is in a scenic setting on the Crown Range road which connects Wānaka and Queenstown.

-Recent developments include expanded facilities for guest accommodation at Benbrae Resort, recreational facilities, a distillery, and a 400-house suburb.
-Cardrona is the home of the internationally known Race to the Sky hillclimb which was last held in 2015.